APIYOJENNIFER/alx-higher_level_programming/0x03-python-data_structures/README.md

 5. Function that removes all characters c and C from a string
 6. Function that prints a matrix of integers
 7. Function that adds 2 tuples
+8. Function that returns a tuple with the length of a string and its first character